w3c/cogai/minimalist.md

      count {@module goal; @do update; state stop}
 ```

-Note: you could also express the counting facts as follows:
+Note that `@module goal` and `@do update` could be omitted as these are the default module and action respectively.
+You could alternatively express the counting facts as follows:

 ```
 number one {successor two}